softwaredevacademy/reactbox/README.md

 The component organization and CSS styles is done using the Atomic design methodology by Brad Frost. ([link](https://bradfrost.com/blog/post/atomic-web-design/)) This methodology is mentioned in the official React guide under File Structure. ([link](https://reactjs.org/docs/faq-structure.html#grouping-by-file-type))

 - The project includes the `order` prop type in the folder `ultils/orderProptype.js` to test that the components receive the information with the correct types.
-- To see the DOM tree, check this link: [view-organization.png.](https://www.dropbox.com/s/4xblo0vrpe3122a/view-organization.png?dl=0)
+- To see the DOM tree, check `project-structure.png`.
-- To see the design files, check this link: [design-file.sketch](https://www.dropbox.com/s/xambsg99x85xowo/design.sketch?dl=0).
+- To see the design files, check `React box design.sketch`.
 It require Sketch version 52.6 or superior.
 - To know more about the organization, please check the spreadsheet `Project organization.numbers`.
-It require Apple numbers on any macOS device.
+It require Apple Numbers on any macOS device.

 ---
 ### Internationalization

 - I'm using [React-i18-next](https://react.i18next.com) to translate the strings from the project.
 The folder `src/internationalization` contains translations from English and Swedish.